QIB-Sheffield/dbdicom/docs/source/index.rst

 .. warning::

    ``dbdicom`` is developed in public, however it is a work in progress.
-   Therefore, please bear in mind some features are still in development and **backwards compatibility is not likely to happen**.
+   Therefore, please bear in mind some features are still in development.

 Summary
 ============